c-seabra/express/README.md

 },
 ```

+There is also a file `src/websummit-micro-[name].tsx` that needs to be renamed to your new micro frontends name.

 ### 2. Amend package.json start command

 Next in order that the micro-frontend can be run alongside other micro-frontends and is accessible to the host application in local development, we need to manually manage which port the micro-frontend is served from.
 The host app runs on port 9000 and each subsequent micro-frontend runs incrementally e.g `9001`, `9002` etc.